MortenHarding/docker-mvs38j/README.md

 ## _MVS 3.8j and c3270 emulator in one container_

-How to start a container with MVS 3.8j using the latest image, which currently is MVS/CE
+To start a container with MVS 3.8j using the latest image, containing MVS/CE

 ```sh
 docker run -it --name myMVS -p 3270:3270/tcp mhardingdk/mvs